and Billy E

 RBBC – Running Back by Committee.
 More and more NFL teams are featuring two running backs in their offensive game-plan, hence the term “committee.”

 Sleeper – A player that will fall under the radar in fantasy drafts, who owners believe will outperform expectations for the season.
 Uncovering sleepers is key to winning in fantasy football, as they provide excellent late-round value when they pan out, and have a breakout year.
-Oakland could be employing a running back by committee in 2010, with Darren McFadden and Michael Bush.
+Jacksonville could be employing a running back by committee in 2016, with Chris Ivory and TJ Yeldon.

 Stud – This is the term for players who dominate in fantasy football, and are the driving force of a fantasy team's success.
-Andre Johnson is a stud receiver and Chris Johnson is a stud running back.
+Antonio Brown is a stud receiver and Adrian Peterson is a stud running back.
 We are looking to accumulate as many studs on our teams as possible.

 Team Defense – The entire defense is used for fantasy scoring.
 Categories for points are: sacks, interceptions, fumble recoveries, and points or yardage allowed as well as points for TD returns on special teams or by a defense after an interception or fumble.
 This is the opposite of using IDP.